 - 1/8 tsp salt (optional)

 - Preheat over to 300°F (150°C).

-- Place a baking sheet lined with parchment in oven to preheat the pans.
+- Place a baking sheet lined with parchment in the oven to preheat the pans.

 - Separate egg yolks and egg whites into separate bowls.

-- Combine cream cheese, sweetener, and salt to egg yolks.
+- Combine cream cheese, sweetener, and salt with egg yolks.
 Mix until there are no lumps and cream cheese is well incorporated into the egg yolks.

 - Add baking powder to egg whites and beat egg whites until stiff peaks form.

 - Gently fold in egg yolk mixture with egg whites.
 Combine until you get a light yellow mixture.